Terry Richardson: Style

 There are several repeating themes in Richardson's work, notably that of putting high-profile celebrities in mundane situations and photographing them using traditionally pedestrian methods, such as the use of an instant camera.
 His work also explores ideas of sexuality, with many of the pieces featured in his books Kibosh and Terryworld depicting full-frontal nudity and both simulated and actual sexual acts.
-Initially, many of Richardson's subjects would be shot before a white background but he eventually expanded to other backdrops.
-He is also known for posing with his subjects, often giving them his trademark glasses so they may "pretend to be him" or, in the case of actress Chloë Sevigny, posing them in makeup and costume so that they look like him.
+Initially, many of Richardson's subjects were shot before a white background but he eventually expanded to other backdrops.

+He is known for posing with his subjects, often giving them his trademark glasses so they may "pretend to be him" or, in the case of actress Chloë Sevigny, posing them in makeup and costume so that they look like him.
 Richardson counts Larry Clark, Nan Goldin, Diane Arbus and Robert Frank as early influences on his artistic style.
 His work has been praised by Helmut Newton.

 Richardson described his style as, "Trying to capture those unpremeditated moments when people's sexualities come up to the surface."

 Richardson is also known for his nonsexual portraiture.
 He has taken portraits of a wide variety of celebrities and politicians.

 Personal life

 Relationships and family

 Richardson was married to model Nikki Uberti from 1996 to 1999.
-Richardson dated political staffer and business woman Audrey Gelman from 2011 until 2013.
+Richardson dated political staffer and businesswoman Audrey Gelman from 2011 until 2013.

 He started dating his long-time photography assistant, Alexandra "Skinny" Bolotow in 2014.
 On March 19, 2016, Bolotow gave birth to twin boys.
 He has said it was "the most intense, inspiring, exhile [sic], and humbling experience of my life."
 The couple married in 2017 in Taos, New Mexico.

 He currently resides in Bearsville, New York.